ario86/QuickCash/README.md

-# e-wallet based created using core concepts of Python
+# e-wallet model created using core concepts of Python